awsdocs/aws-cdk-guide/v2/cli.md

 Older versions of the bootstrap template created a Customer Master Key by default\.
 To avoid charges, re\-bootstrap using `--no-bootstrap-customer-key`\.

 **Note**
-CDK Toolkit v2 does not support the original bootstrap template, dubbed the legacy template, used with CDK v1\.
+CDK Toolkit v2 does not support the original bootstrap template, dubbed the legacy template, used by default with CDK v1\.

 **Important**
 The modern bootstrap template effectively grants the permissions implied by the `--cloudformation-execution-policies` to any AWS account in the `--trust` list, which by default will extend permissions to read and write to any resource in the bootstrapped account\.
 Make sure to [configure the bootstrapping stack](bootstrapping.md#bootstrapping-customizing) with policies and trusted accounts you are comfortable with\.